MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 ### General network requirement

-To use your own network and provision Microsoft Entra joined hosted machines, you must meet the following requirements:
+To use your own network with hosted machines, you must meet the following requirements:

 - You must have a virtual network in your Azure subscription in the same region where you created the hosted machines.
 - Follow [Azure’s Network guidelines](/windows-server/remote/remote-desktop-services/network-guidance).